toasterparty/metroid-prime-bingo/rules.md

 When creating the Bingosync room, choose "Lockout" as the Mode.

 The board is revealed when time starts.
 The first player to complete any 13 tiles wins.
 Each tile can only be completed by 1 player.
 Clicking on the corresponding square on Bingosync "locks" the other player from being able to complete that tile.
 If one player completes an objective, but forgets to click a tile before the other player completes that same objective, the tile goes to the first player to actually click the tile on Bingosync.
-If a player looses items due to a death or softlock, the corresponding item-related goals become availible to be "stolen" by their opponent until
+If a player loses items due to a death or softlock, the corresponding item-related goals become available to be "stolen" by their opponent until

 ### Double Anti-Bingo (DAB) (2+ Players)